 Can You Withdraw From Zoloft?

 Your doctor may suggest tapering off the medication over the course of several weeks or months depending on the dose that you are taking.
-This gradual process allows your body and brain to adjust to changes in dosage.
+This gradual process allows your body and brain to adjust to changes in dosage and avoid experiencing any withdrawal symptoms.

 Tapering is done by slowly reducing the amount of Zoloft you take each day or week.
 For example, your doctor may start by lowering your dose by 10-20% every two weeks until you reach the lowest dose possible.
 It’s important to follow your doctor’s instructions carefully and never stop taking Zoloft abruptly without consulting with a healthcare professional first.

-It’s also important to remember that Zoloft can cause disorientation, fatigue, and confusion when withdrawn suddenly.
+It’s also important to remember that Zoloft can cause disorientation, fatigue, confusion, anxiety, depression, and numerous other significant symptoms when withdrawn suddenly.
 This is why it’s important to only stop taking this medication under the supervision of a doctor or mental health provider.

 Is It Hard to Get Off of Zoloft?